Seattle: The Pacific Northwest City Fueled by Coffee

 Fighting for change since 1919

-Capitol Hill’s Autonomous Zone—a byproduct of the city’s Black Lives Matter protests—earned the city its “Anarchist Jurisdiction” moniker, but it’s not the first time Seattleites have taken to the streets en masse.
+The former Capitol Hill Autonomous Zone—a byproduct of the city’s Black Lives Matter protests—earned the city its “Anarchist Jurisdiction” moniker, but it wasn’t the first time Seattleites had taken to the streets en masse.

 The WTO protests in 1999 appeared in The Battle In Seattle, a 2007 high-budget movie featuring Ray Liotta as the city’s mayor.
 In real life, the city was paralyzed for days while every night the streets filled with tear gas and riot police.